pierrelasse/YimStuff/docs/SussySptInstallation.md

 3) Drop the downloaded file inside the folder
 4) Reload your scripts by navigating to Settings->Lua Scripts and pressing the `Reload All` button.
 5) 🌟 Plz star the repo if you like the script and want to let others know! ⭐

+## Pre-releases

+You can also look for a Pre-relase in the [releases tab](https://github.com/pierrelasse/YimStuff/releases) to use a stable development version with the newest features.